-The preference file should contain a symbol-keyed association list (written to the file with the default parameter settings).
+The preference file should contain a list of symbol-value lists written with the default parameter settings.
 Keys starting with racket:, mzscheme:, mred:, and plt: in any letter case are reserved for use by Racket implementers.
+If the preference file does not contain a list of symbol-value lists, an error is logged via log-error and failure-thunk is called.